axion-lang/Axion/README.md

 ### Launching:

+You can launch compiler with `dotnet run -vq` in `Axion.csproj` folder and type `-h` in console to get support about arguments for compiler CLI interface.

 Now compiler supports interpretation of Axion source with `-i` option (through embedded code editor) and also file processing with `-f "<path>.ax" -m <output_lang>` options.

 Interpretation is performed by transpiling Axion to C# and running it through Roslyn (still incomplete and doesn't support some syntax).

-You can launch compiler with `dotnet run Axion.dll` in bin folder and type `-h` in console to get support about arguments for compiler CLI interface.

 ### You can take a look at syntax in [project wiki](https://github.com/F1uctus/Axion/wiki)